 Pet food is hard to come by and the homeless usually panhandle to get money to buy food for their self and pet.
 It is a shame when we see someone share their hamburger with their pet.
 But it happens.
 And most times the money goes to buy human food which they share with the pet.
 This is a very unhealthy practice for pets, it can cause vomiting, diarrhea, and pancreatitis.

-While researching pets of the homeless, I was surprised to find that most of the pets are quite well cared for.
+While researching pets that belong to homeless people, I was surprised to find that most of the pets are quite well cared for.

 Of course many have nutritional needs that are not met but they are well-loved and taken care of, as well as possible.